RickP/MC5000_DevKit/README.md

-# Padauk_MC5000
+# MC5000_DevKit
-An interpreter of the Shenzhen IO assembler language for the PADAUK PFS173
+A development board that brings the Shenzhen IO game to real life.